testcontainers/testcontainers-java/docs/supported_docker_environment/continuous_integration/gitlab_ci.md

 # GitLab CI

 ## example with docker.sock
-If you have your own docker runner installed and you have `/var/run/docker.sock` mounted in the gitlabrunner, please apply the following steps:
+If you have your own docker runner installed, and you have `/var/run/docker.sock` mounted in the gitlabrunner.

 See below for example configuration for your own docker gitlab runner:
 ```toml